moebrowne/mountainofcode.co.uk/Run-Raspberry-Pi-Off-Super-Caps.md

 Super caps are cool no doubt about that but they aren't very practical for portable power supplies.
 You are far better off with a Lithium ion USB battery bank, they are relatively cheap and some have MASSIVE capacities.

-The caps wont go unused though theres always time to throw some sparks or for some light spot welding.
+The caps wont go unused though there's always time to throw some sparks or for some light spot welding.

 # Notes
 + Super capacitors are awesome